 Subcutaneous emphysema (vertical lucent stripes into neck) and "double bronchial wall sign" suggesting pneumomediastinum.
 Small rim of air at AP window.

 This is a classical appearance of pneumomediastinum.

-With the imaging and the stable status of the patient, this was likely from alveolar rupture allowing air to track into the mediastinum which is a recognised cause of pneumomediastinum.
+With the imaging and the stable status of the patient, this was likely from alveolar rupture allowing air to track into the mediastinum which is a recognized cause of pneumomediastinum.